Building a Regional Fabric

 GOLDEN STATE LINEN

-We are becoming a non-profit 501(c)(3) corporation with a new name, GOLDEN STATE LINEN.
-We have filed papers with the state of California, now we wait until we hear back from the IRS in about two months.
+We are now a non-profit 501(c)(3) corporation with a new name, GOLDEN STATE LINEN.
 Our new board is a well-rounded group full of very exciting people; a teacher/artist, a civil engineer, an industrial tech with Blackbird instruments (made of flax), and a staff member from the Regenerative Agriculture department of California State University, Chico.
 While we shift from profit to non-profit status we are under the umbrella of the North Valley Foundation to help us make this transition.
 They have created an Incubator fund that allows us to accept donations that are tax deductible.

 Donate here: https://www.nvcf.org/funds/chico-flax-incubator-fund